Thank you for agreeing to take part in this market research from NBS, your feedback is important to us.

 Rectify any inaccurate or incomplete personal data we hold about you;

 Restrict our processing of your data, in line with current guidance.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the address below.
 We will promptly correct any information found to be incorrect.

-We keep our privacy notice under regular review.
-This privacy notice was last updated in October 2018.
+We keep our research privacy notice under regular review.
+We last updated this research privacy notice in December 2019.

 The Old Post Office,

 St Nicholas Street,

 Alternatively, if you have any questions or concerns about how we may use your personal information data, or wish to make a complaint about our handling of your personal information, please contact us either by post at NBS Enterprises Limited, The Old Post Office, St Nicholas Street, Newcastle upon Tyne, NE1 1RH, or by email to firstname.lastname@example.org.
 We will investigate any complaints you notify to us and we will aim to ensure that any complaint and any queries you submit to us are resolved in a timely and appropriate manner.